 As mentioned above, your workspace should be used “exclusively and regularly” as your principal place of business.
 Or it should generally be used exclusively and regularly as “a place where you meet or deal with patients, clients or customers in the normal course” of your business.

 There are some additional tests for employee use.
 If you are an employee and you use a part of your home for business purposes, you may qualify for a deduction for its business use.
-However, you must meet the following conditions along with the ones mentioned above:
+However, to claim the home office deduction for employees you must meet the following conditions along with the ones mentioned above:

 Note: The Tax Cuts and Jobs Act suspended the home office deduction for employees from 2018-2025.
 Assuming this provision is not extended, employees will again be eligible for this deduction in 2026.